LoansBot/reddit-proxy/README.md

 extremely resilient, hence we're very confident only temporary issues would cause it to fail.

+Prefixing the response queue with `void` will cause the reddit proxy to never send a response.
+There will be no way to confirm the success of the request.

 ### Special Request Types

 Request types prefixed with an underscore have no "style" argument as they only